EOSIO/taurus-node/docs/02_cleos/02_how-to-guides/how-to-connect-to-a-specific-network.md

 * Install the currently supported version of `cleos`.
 [[info | Note]]
-| `Cleos` is bundled with the EOSIO software.
-[Installing EOSIO](../../00_install/index.md) will install the `cleos` and `keosd` command line tools.
+| `Cleos` is bundled with the EOSIO-Taurus software.
+[Installing EOSIO-Taurus](../../00_install/index.md) will install the `cleos` and `keosd` command line tools.
-* You have access to an EOSIO blockchain and the http afddress and port number of a `nodeos` instance.
+* You have access to an EOSIO-Taurus blockchain and the http afddress and port number of a `nodeos` instance.

 ## Reference
 See the following reference guides for command line usage and related options: